dambar08/acts_as_retired/README.md

 * Using `acts_as_retired` and ActiveStorage on the same model [leads to a SystemStackError](https://github.com/ActsAsRetired/acts_as_retired/issues/103).
-* You cannot directly create a model in a deleted state, or update a model after it's been deleted.
+* You cannot directly create a model in a retired state, or update a model after it's been retired.

 ## Usage